 The joint Bi-College Recruiting Program (hereafter Bi-Co) of Bryn Mawr College Career and Professional Development (CPD) and Haverford College Center for Career and Professional Development (CCPA), has set forth the following guidelines for participating employers.
 This helps ensure a positive and equitable recruiting experience for all parties involved.

 Bryn Mawr College and Haverford College are members of the National Association of Colleges and Employers (NACE).
-Organizations participating in the recruiting program are required to comply with the NACE Principles for Professional Practice.
+All professionals participating in our recruiting program activities are required to work within the framework of maintaining a fair and equitable recruitment process, and support responsible decision making by candidates as stated in the NACE Principles for Ethical Professional Practice.

 Definition of Recruiting Program

 Our Recruiting Program includes (but is not limited to) the following list of activities: online job and internship postings (including Handshake), on-campus interviews, information sessions or workshops, panel discussions, classroom presentations, career fairs, networking events, virtual events, on-site employer workplace visits, and any recruiting activities with our member consortia.
 Employers agree to coordinate all recruiting outreach, marketing and activities targeted to our students with one of our career centers.

 Employers are invited to participate in our recruiting program only if they have actual or anticipated bona fide entry-level positions and career-related internships.
 A bona fide position is defined as a career opportunity that is salaried (not 100% commission), and does not require the candidate to pay a fee for training or other job-related expenses.